davidtys/ruby_curate_tumblr/README.md

 ### Important

-Please note before all **you have to config oauth** for your tumblr.
+Please note before all **you have to config oauth** for your tumblr (and put the codes in the config file, see below).

 You can see an example of reblog and follow for a kubrick tumblr in the *example* folder.